xapple/forest_puller/notes.md

 * Recompute the line 10 (total) as a sanity check

-# TODO
+* Check there are only `float64` columns directly in the package

 * Rewrite the sanity check

-* Check there are only `float64` columns directly in the package
+* Pickle the final df in the cache repository

 * Write the documentation